Viking Way: Leicestershire

 It passes Saltby Airfield (former RAF Saltby) and Buckminster, then goes through Sewstern where it briefly enters Leicestershire and the borough of Melton.

 Rutland

 It rejoins the Lincolnshire boundary near to the source of the River Witham then enters Rutland and Thistleton.
-It passes alarmingly close to the former RAF Cottesmore and goes through Greetham and Exton.
+It passes close to the former RAF Cottesmore (now Kendrew Barracks) and goes through Greetham and Exton.
 It meets the A606 and Hereward Way at Whitwell, then passes through the two watersports centres on Rutland Water at Whitwell and Barnsdale.
 From here it follows the A606 from Barnsdale Hill into Oakham.
 When the route was opened, it followed main roads from Exton to Oakham; the facilities at Whitwell and Barnsdale had not then been developed.